 Step 5: Schedule another training with your dog over a few weeks.
 Make sure to let him meet with several different people every session.
 This will make him get used to the idea of meeting various strangers and slowly learn how to greet them politely.

-Step 2: If your dog has calmed down, give him the “sit” command.
-Once his 4 paws are on the floor, reward him with a treat or praise.
+Step 2: If your dog has calmed down, give him the sit command.
+Once his four paws are on the floor, reward him with a treat or praise.
 Do not act overexcited when rewarding him, as it can prompt him to jump up again.

 Step 3: Continue walking with your dog.
 Reward him if he walks beside you without jumping.
 However, if he continues to jump up when walking, skip the reward and repeat the steps.
 Do it until your pooch understands that nothing interesting happens if he keeps jumping up.

-During his first stages in training, he will need frequent encouragement to keep him from leaving his place.
+During his first stages of training, he will need frequent encouragement to keep him from leaving his place.
 So give him treats now and then.

 Another great option is to provide him with a dog-safe dental bone or a Kong with treats.
 As he slowly progresses in training, you can gradually decrease the number of treats.